stsiwo/SingleResponsibilityPrinciple/README.md

-# separation of concerns
-brief Single Responsibility Principle explained with Controller, Repository, Service class
+# Repository pattern and Service layer explained in Laravel 5.4

 ## Introduction